EPW80/Automated-Trading-System/readme.md

 `git clone <repository_url>`
 `cd ETF`

-- Install server dependencies:
+- Install root folder dependencies:
 `npm install`

-- Fetch Historical Data
-The fetchData.js script downloads historical data for SOXL and SOXS from Yahoo Finance and saves it in JSON format.

-Run the following command in the terminal to fetch the data

-`sudo node fetchData.js`

-### Run the Server
+### Run the Server and fetch data

 - From the root directory

-`sudo node dist/server.js`
+`npm start`

 ### Run the Frontend

 - Change to the frontend directory and start the frontend server:

 `cd etf-frontend`
+`npm install` // dependencies for the frontend
 `npm start`

 ### Access the application